luucaslfs/clinic-database-project/README.md

   <h3 align="center">Projeto de Banco de Dados - 23.1</h3>

   <p align="center">
     <i>This is a full database project, starting from conceptual and going all over to the physical implementation in Oracle, passing throught the logical phase.
-Its related to an Vet Clinic system.</i>
+Its related to an Veterinary Clinic system.</i>
     <br>
     <br>
     <i>By: <a href="mailto:lfs@cin.ufpe.br">Lucas Florêncio</a>, <a href="mailto:lrbf@cin.ufpe.br">Luiz Roberto</a></i>